Go to the main content

 Rebuilding the Scaffolding

 I don't want to pretend I've solved this, because I haven't.
 Some mornings the tiredness still finds me before I've finished my coffee.
-Some weeks it settles in like weather and doesn't lift until something—a phone call, an errand, a neighbor knocking with a question about her tomato plants—breaks the spell.
+Some weeks it settles in like the marine layer outside my window and doesn't lift until something—a call from an editor, an afternoon surfing, a neighbor stopping by to talk about nothing—breaks the spell.

 The tiredness doesn't vanish.
 But it loosens its grip.
 And some mornings—more now than before—I wake up and the first thing I feel isn't the weight.
 It's the faintest pull of something ahead, waiting for me to arrive.